 The Trustees' views on the expected levels of investment risks and returns inform decisions on the strategic asset allocation (i.e. what types of assets and areas of the world the Scheme invests in over the longer-term) for the Scheme's lifestyle options (which gradually change the funds in which your savings are invested as you approach retirement).

-The Trustees' views on the long-term mix of investments for the Scheme's lifestyle option(s) including the default arrangement did not change during the last year and believe the introduction of the Future World Fund in the default improves diversification and net risk-adjusted returns.
+The Trustees' views on the long-term mix of investments for the Scheme's lifestyle option(s) including the default arrangement did not change during the last year.

 Choice of platform providers and funds